What is GDPR?

 - Adapt your recruitment polices, process and user roles/practices accordingly

 - Communicate and train this out across your organisation

-- Ensure you have a link to your policy/process document – that is explicit as to what reason you are asking for this data and how you intend to use it – available to candidates immediately prior to the option to register their details.
-An example of this is supplied below.
+- Ensure you include a link to your policy/process document available to candidates, immediately prior to the option to register their details.
+This document should be explicit as to the reason you are asking for this data and how you intend to use it

-- In your email communication templates within Jobtrain, consider adding a footnote to each explaining why they have been sent the email, and who they should contact if they have a concern.
-In the case of the Job Alert communication template, draw attention to the fact they can unsubscribe from these alerts, and provide steps on how to do this
+- In your email templates within Jobtrain, consider adding a footnote to each explaining why they have been sent the email and who they should contact if they have a concern.
+In the case of Job Alert communication templates, draw attention to the fact they can unsubscribe from these alerts and provide steps on how to do this

 - Ensure the auto-archiving (within Settings>System Customisation) is switched on and set to the appropriate time period